What is Rheumatoid Arthritis?

 Your doctor or rheumatologist is the best clinician to discuss these drugs with and will manage the use of these medications carefully.

 Surgery is occasionally needed for rheumatoid arthritis.
 These may include injections, tendon surgery or, in extreme cases, joint replacement.
-Outcomes for these procedures are successful.
+The outcomes of these procedures are successful.

 Professional healthcare advice is highly recommended.